Our Board

 Leicester Theatre Trust (LTT) is governed by the Board of Trustees who act as Directors of the company.

-The Board includes two members nominated by Leicester City Council, one member nominated from Leicestershire County Council and eleven independently appointed members, one of whom must be under 24.
+The Board includes one place nominated by Leicester City Council and eleven independently appointed members, one of whom must be under 24.
 Members of Management and representatives from the main stakeholders are also invited to attend Board meetings.

 Sita McIntosh